straightdave/arion/README.md

 2018/05/24 22:52:49 SUCCESS
 ```

 > Using `-u` to force-update local dependencies.
-It's required to use once if some underlying packages are not up-to-date.
+It's required (once) if some underlying packages are not up-to-date.

 Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary called *Postgal*.
 You can use `-o` to specify other path/name for this executable file.
 Also you can use `-c` to clear temp folder after *Postgal* is generated.